A Make-Ahead Edible Decoration for Woodland Desserts

-It wouldn’t be much of a Forest Floor (living in the PNW) without an abundance of pine needles.
+For my Forest Floor dessert, it wouldn’t feel authentic without an abundance of pine needles.
 Instead of painstakingly piping individual chocolate pine needles for 20 dessert cups, I fortunately found a couple silicone molds with an array of little pine needle clusters.

 Setting chocolate into these small, but detailed molds can be a bit tricky at first, but you start to get into a rhythm and find out what works.
 If some don’t work out, you can re-melt (and re-temper) the chocolate.

-✓ Tempered chocolate or melted candy melts (see instructions for Tempering Chocolate)
+✓ Tempered chocolate or candy melts (see instructions for Tempering Chocolate)

 Gently wash your silicone molds in warm soapy water and rinse well.
 They need to be thoroughly dry.